libasoles/fullstack-assessment/README.md

 I'm using `Material-UI` as a component library.

-I'm not using a state management library, neither context.
+I'm not using a **state management library**, neither **context**.
 Usually, moving the state down into components was enough.
 Maybe there's some extra render after data fetching but it's fine for this simple application.

 I'm fetching data client side only.
-And I reason about state like *client state* vs *server state*, handling the latest with React Query.
+And I reason about state like **client state** vs **server state**, handling the latest with **React Query**.

 ## Installation